Texas Tick-Borne Diseases

 Antibiotics that Inhibit Protein Synthesis

 When treatment is initiated for patients with tick-borne diseases, the prescriber needs to understand the pharmacokinetics of antibiotics that inhibit protein synthesis and biochemistry.
 Examples of these antibiotics include tetracyclines, chloramphenicol, macrolides, lincosamides, streptogramins, oxazolidinones, mupirocins, and peptide deformylase inhibitors (1).
-Knowledge of the mechanisms of action of antibiotics in interfering with the life cycle of these bacteria is critical in evaluating patient outcomes.
+Knowledge of the mechanisms of antibiotics’ action in interfering with the life cycle of these bacteria is critical in evaluating patient outcomes.

 Doxycycline